mviereck/x11docker/README.md

  -  x11docker [OPTIONS]

 Have a look at 'x11docker --help' to see all options.

-#Dependencies
-Depending on choosed options, x11docker needs some packages to be installed.
-It will check for them on startup and show terminal messages if some are missing.
-List of possible needed packages:

-xpra xephyr xvfb xclip kaptain wmctrl pulseaudio docker.io xorg

 #Explanations
 x11docker creates a new X server on a new X socket on a new display.
 Instead of using